Pet Allergies: How to Manage and Reduce Symptoms

 A negative allergy test in children doesn’t mean that they won’t later develop an allergy to their pets in the future.

 Some studies suggest increasing exposure to animals like cats and dogs can help to reduce sensitivity and allergic disease, but others have suggested that increasing exposure actually has the opposite effect and increases sensitivity.
-It should be clarified that when people have shown allergic reactions and are already sensitive to animals can reduce and prevent their symptoms by avoiding the animals they are allergic to.

 How to Prevent Pet Allergies